 Do I need appliance insurance if I have extended warranty?

-Extended warranties often only cover for a specific appliance.
+If you've only got 1 appliance to cover, an extended warranty could work as it usually only covers for a specific appliance.
 Appliance insurance, on the other hand, offers cover for more than 1 appliance all under the same policy.
-This can also be known as multi appliance insurance
+This can also be known as multi appliance insurance.